jacquev6/ActionTree/docs/_sources/user_guide.rst.txt

 Simple actions from callable
 ============================

-:class:`.ActionFromCallable` accepts a callable in its constructor to be usable without subclassing.
+The :class:`.ActionFromCallable` class accepts a callable in its constructor to be usable without subclassing.
-The previous example could be rewriten like:
+The previous example could be rewritten like:

 >>> def create_file(name):
 ...   with open(name, "w") as f: